SAP/cf-html5-apps-repo-cli-plugin/README.md

   * `--skip-ssl-validation` - command line argument option of `cf login`
   * `SSL_CERT_FILE` - environment variable pointing to file with additional signing certificate
   * `SSL_CERT_DIR` - environment variable pointing to directory with `server.crt` file containing additional signing certificate
+As an alternative, you can (install)[https://docs.cloudfoundry.org/cf-cli/self-signed.html] custom or self-signed certificate on machine, where CLI is running.

 ## Troubleshooting